jladenfors/iLamb/README.md

 iLamb
 =====

-Created a small application for a hackaton competition.
-Contains a small app full of security holes;)
+I am the Lamb!
+You are the perptrator!

+A not so secura demo application, used as a target for a hackaton.